-Students who have satisfactorily completed Clinical Practicums I-4, as demonstrated by receiving a semester grade of B or higher, will be permitted to complete Pediatric and Adult Externships.
+Students who have satisfactorily completed Clinical Practicums I-4, as demonstrated by receiving a semester grade of B or higher, and have the approval of the Center Director and Externship Coordinator will be permitted to complete Pediatric and Adult Externships.

-Once enrolled in Pediatric or Adult Externships, students will be expected continually to improve their clinical competence, behave professionally and ethically, and follow federal laws and uphold policies and procedures specific to their Externship site.
+Once enrolled in Pediatric or Adult Externships, students will be expected to continually improve their clinical competence, behave professionally and ethically, and follow federal laws and uphold policies and procedures specific to their Externship site.

 The Externship Coordinator will oversee the process of securing placements for graduate students completing off-site clinical work, including SLP 508 and SLP 509.
-They will also be responsible for completing check-ins [in person or remotely] a minimum of one-time during students' placement, with additional check-ins to be completed as deemed necessary.
+They will also be responsible for completing check-ins [in person or remotely] a minimum of one-time during students' placements, with additional check-ins to be completed as deemed necessary.
 The Externship Coordinator will maintain documentation in Calipso and in SLP Department files.
 The Externship Coordinator, assisted by the Clinic Coordinator, will be responsible for ensuring that prior to beginning an externship, cooperative agreements are up-to-date, that students have completed all requirements (i.e., immunizations, HIPAA training, CPR, etc.), and that students have sufficient prerequisite experience necessary for their site.